Teemu Selänne: Early life

 Selänne was born on July 3, 1970, in Helsinki, Finland.
-He has a twin brother, Paavo and another brother, Panu.
-He was raised by his mother Liisa Viitanen (died 2018) and father Ilmari Selänne until they divorced in the late 1980s.
+He has a twin brother, Paavo, and another brother, Panu.
+He was raised by his mother Liisa Viitanen and father Ilmari Selänne until they divorced in the late 1980s.
 The family lived for a time in Rauma before settling in Espoo around the time Teemu was 5 years old.

 Selänne played three sports as a youth: hockey, bandy and association football.
 He played hockey and football with and against Paavo, though his brother ultimately gave up on both sports in favour of field hockey, where he was a member of numerous Finnish and European championship teams.
 Teemu was small as a youth, creating in him a competitive spirit and drive to improve his skills.
 Focusing on hockey, he eventually joined the junior squad of Jokerit in Helsinki.

 As a young adult, Selänne attended business school for two years and served a mandatory one-year stint with the Finnish Defence Forces.
 During his tenure with Jokerit, he also spent three years as a kindergarten teacher.
 His experiences visiting kids at Helsinki's children's hospital led to him co-founding the Godfathers' Foundation, an organization that raises money for ill children.